 David is an experienced, qualified Architect and a key member of Group Ginger.
 A particular interest of David’s is in refurbishment/re-use projects.
 His experience includes working with prominent listed buildings in conservation areas in Leeds and Manchester.
 Along with the early stages of projects, he also enjoys overseeing projects on site working closely with the contractors with a “hands on” approach to ensure quality is achieved throughout.

 David has been involved in a number of projects; most notably he has played a key role in the detailed development for the refurbishment of The Tetley.
 This project has been shortlisted for six prestigious awards including the AJ Retrofit Awards in 2014.

-Sam is passionate about how architecture can be socially sustainable as well as aesthetically balanced.
+Sam is passionate about how architecture can be socially sustainable.
 Before joining Group Ginger he has worked on a variety of educational and residential projects, where he has worked closely with clients to cultivate design concepts.
-His experience includes working with Shuichiro Yoshida Architects in Tokyo, where he explored Japanese principles of detail and spatial design.
+He is a fully qualified Architect with experience including working with Shuichiro Yoshida Architects in Tokyo, where he explored Japanese principles of detail and spatial design.
 He has also worked with the Stephen Lawrence Trust to empower young people to influence their urban environment through design workshops and events.

 He enjoys producing architectural designs which are sensitive to end users and their needs.
 He has recently graduated from the University of Sheffield.
 His art and design work has been showcased by the Architects' Journal, Blueprint Magazine and Tate Modern.

 Group Ginger is committed to supporting students through its part time summer placements.
 Emma is currently a member of the MArch Architecture course at the University of Sheffield.
 Before coming to Group Ginger, Emma worked for Foster & Partners in London on a variety of high profile projects.
 She brings enthusiasm and thought to each project within the practice.